getstation/electron-better-web-request/readme.md

       The modifications are applied on the original web request received in the event.
       The results are isolated from any other applied listener.

-Registers a function that will be used as a resolver for the given method.
+Register a function that is used as a resolver for the given method.
 It is the role of the resolver to determine how to merge different listener's result into one final result.

-The resolver is used only on event method with callback.
-When such an method is triggered, the module sorts all the matching listeners and then calls the resolver with an array of items representing each of them.
+The resolver is used only on event method with a callback.
+When such a method is triggered, the module sorts all the matching listeners and then calls the resolver with an array of items representing each of them.

 The resolver must return the final `response` object.